learn-co-curriculum/dsc-lambda-functions/README.md

-As you can see, extra spaces won't break our fucntion, but missing a space after punctuation will.
+As you can see, extra spaces won't break our function, but missing a space after punctuation will.
 Perhaps this is a rare enough event that we don't worry further, but exceptions are always something to consider when writing functions.

 ## Other Common Patterns: the % and // operators